jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task7.md

 The enemy object should behave as follows:
 - it should move on a scene in a random direction, changing it periodically;
 - it should consume the star objects when colliding with them;
-- star objects should change their status into `CONCERNED` when the enemy object is approaching them
+- star objects should change their status into `WARNED` when the enemy object is approaching them
   (similarly as they do when the player object is approaching);
 - when the enemy object collides with the player object, the latter